Interstate 84 in New York: Air accident

-On August 6, 1976, drivers along I-84 near exit 18 (NY 311) in the Putnam County town of Patterson saw a low-flying helicopter cross over the Interstate and then get entangled in the power lines passing overhead.
+On August 6, 1976, drivers along I-84 near exit 18 (NY 311; now exit 61) in the Putnam County town of Patterson saw a low-flying helicopter cross over the Interstate and then get entangled in the power lines passing overhead.
 The craft flipped over and fell onto the eastbound lanes of the highway.
 Both pilot and passenger were killed, and 4,000 customers in the area lost power.
 A traffic backup of several miles was rerouted onto the road's shoulder around the crash site until the road was reopened two and a half hours later.
 The National Transportation Safety Board investigated and ruled the cause to be pilot error.

 Murder investigation

 A road rage incident on the side of the highway led to the death of Richard Aderson in 1997.
 Aderson, an assistant superintendent at the Valley Central School District in Montgomery, was returning to his LaGrange home on the evening of February 5, 1997, when he had a minor collision with a relatively new green Jeep Cherokee carrying what appeared to be New Hampshire license plates just before crossing the Newburgh–Beacon Bridge.
-The two drivers pulled over near exit 12, and after a brief argument the other driver shot Aderson and left the scene.
+The two drivers pulled over near what was then exit 12 (now exit 44), and after a brief argument the other driver shot Aderson and left the scene.
 Aderson was able to give the 9-1-1 operator he called on his cell phone a description of his assailant and the vehicle before dying at the scene.
 A police sketch based on Aderson's description has been widely circulated and is still posted prominently in kiosks at the freeway's rest areas.
-The case has been dramatized on both America's Most Wanted and Unsolved Mysteries, generating many leads since then but remains open.
+The case has been dramatized on both America's Most Wanted and Unsolved Mysteries.

+2023 bus crash

+On September 21, 2023, a chartered bus carrying ninth-grade members of the Farmingdale High School marching band from Long Island to a weekend at a camp in Pennsylvania suffered a tire failure along westbound I-84 in Wawayanda near Slate Hill and rolled down a 50 ft slope into the highway's median strip.
+Many students were injured, some critically, and two adults on the bus were killed.
+The highway was closed in both directions between exits 4 and 15 (formerly exits 2 and 3), with traffic diverted onto US 6, in order to clear the accident and create a landing zone for helicopters to evacuate the most seriously injured to Westchester Medical Center.
+At the end of the year, the Federal Highway Administration approved the addition of a crash gate for emergency vehicles, the absence of which had hampered response to the crash, along that stretch of the interstate.